Malawi Wedding Traditions Cultural Wedding Guide 2025

 Traditional Wedding Tests and Rituals

 Identification tests are traditional Chewa rituals where the groom must identify his bride from among 5-10 similarly dressed women, and the bride’s uncle must identify the groom from his friends.
-These lighthearted challenges occur at 45% of traditional weddings, particularly in central Malawi.
+These lighthearted challenges occur at many traditional weddings, particularly in central Malawi.

 Test Variations by Tribe: